nkrusch/recontext/notes/dig.md

 # How DIG Works

 DIG is a dynamic analysis framework for inferring expressive numerical invariants [@nguyen2022].

-DIG supports nonlinear equalities and inequalities, of arbitrary degree, over numerical variables [@nguyen2014]

-DIG takes as input the set $V$ of variables, that are in scope at location $L$, the associated traces $X$, and a maximum degree $d$.
-It returns a set of possible polynomial relations among the variables in $V$ whose degree is at most $d$ [@nguyen2014].

-DIG can successfully discover polynomial and array invariants in standard benchmark suites (of programs) [@nguyen2014].
+It can successfully discover polynomial and array invariants in standard benchmark suites (of programs) [@nguyen2014].

 ## Analysis steps